jordanasano/share-bnb-back-end/README.md

    SECRET_KEY=your_secret_key
    AWS_BUCKET=your_bucket_name
    ```
-5. Set up your database
+5. Set up your database:
      a.
 If you're using raw SQL or a setup script:
         ```bash
         psql < schema.sql